-Sustainable investment means an investment in an Does this financial product have a sustainable investment objective? economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the •• Yes • 0 \checkmark No II make a minimum of sustainable inves an environmental objective:% tments 🗌 char objec minin Example 2 Environmental/Social (E/S) acteristics and while it does not have as its stive a sustainable investment, it will have a num proportion of% of sustainable tments investee companies follow good governance practices. in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy EU with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic 2 with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy activities.
-That Regulation with a social objective does not lay down a list of socially sustainable economic activities.
-Sustainable investments with an environmental objective might be aligned Il make a minimum of sustainable inves a social objective% tments 🗹 • omotes E/S characteristics, but will not make sustainable investments with the Taxonomy or not.
+Sustainable investment means an investment in an Does this financial product have a sustainable investment objective? economic activity that contributes to an •• Yes •0 \checkmark No environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the make a minimum of sustainable in an environmental objective:q chara objec minim motes Environmental/Social (E/S) acteristics and while it does not have as its tive a sustainable investment, it will have a num proportion of% of sustainable tments investee companies follow good governance practices. in economic activities that qualify a environmentally sustainable under t Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic in economic activities that do not q environmentally sustainable under t Taxonomy - with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy activities.
+That Regulation with a social objective does not include a list of socially sustainable economic activities.
+Sustainable investments with an environmental objective might be aligned with the Taxonomy or not. make a minimum of sustainable in a social objective% vestments motes E/S characteristics, but will not make sustainable investments